 The Law Commission is an independent Crown Entity under the Crown Entities Act 2004.
 It is funded by government and reviews areas of the law that need updating, reforming or developing.
-It makes recommendations to Parliament, and these recommendations are published in our report series.
+It makes recommendations to Parliament, and these recommendations are published in its report series.
 The Law Commission helps to maintain the quality of New Zealand law to meet the current and future needs of our rapidly changing society.
-The Commission’s objective is to improve the quality, relevance and effectiveness of New Zealand law, by informing and supporting discussion on and making recommendations to Parliament for law reform.
+The Commission’s objective is to improve the quality, relevance and effectiveness of New Zealand law by informing and supporting discussion on and making recommendations to Parliament for law reform.

 Law Commission Act 1985

 The Law Commission Act can be viewed online here.